-In addition, the bookstore offers typewriter and refrigerator rentals.
+In addition, the bookstore offers refrigerator rentals.

-Student Health Center
+Student Health Service

-The Student Health Center is located in 203 Student Union.
-It provides primary health-care services to all MWSC students - whether on-campus residents or commuters.
+The Student Health Service at Missouri Western State College provides primary health care to all students - whether on-campus residents or commuters.
+Services include assessment, treatment, and referral if necessary for health problems and injuries.